marc2332/bliss/doc/docs/beacon_db.md

 When restarting a SPEC session, all the config was reloaded and parameters taken into account automatically.

-For performance consideration, in BLISS:
+For performance considerations, in BLISS:

 * the config is reloaded:
     * on-demand: `config.reload()`